 Art and design at Queen Anne’s aims to give students a broader understanding and experience of art and design techniques and issues; raise awareness of the art historical context in which they are working; develop more advanced recording and painting techniques, as well as to design and work in three dimensions.
 We are passionate that our art department is no longer just about art by “dead white men” (as our Head of Art and Design calls it) and this year we have focused on women’s art and art from non-European cultures, as well as political art.

 THE ART CURRICULUM

-Our Art building boasts 14 studio spaces, which include: dedicated studios for AS and A2 students with en-suite computer facilities, a ceramics studio, kiln room, plasterwork studio, machine workshop, lecture theatre and outside working areas.
-The first floor is home to a large studio, textiles room, and specialist photography areas including a purpose-built dark room, with wet and dry facilities, digital photography suite and a controlled light studio which also serves as an Art History teaching room.
+Our Art building boasts 14 studio spaces, which include: dedicated studios for AS and A2 students with en-suite computer facilities, a ceramics studio, kiln room, plasterwork studio, moulding and casting studio, machine workshop and a lecture theatre.
+The first floor is home to a large teaching studio, textiles room and specialist animation area including a purpose-built film studio with stop motion cameras and a controlled light studio.